chervovn04/RepitionWorldEnglish/README.md

-Write your bot-token insted '<your bot token>' and your root password of Mysql insted '<your root password>'.
+Write your bot-token insted 'your bot token' and your root password of Mysql insted 'your root password'.